 - Scholarly Publishing and Academic Resources Coalition (SPARC) Article Level Metrics

 Open Access publishers and repositories are an alternative to traditional publication models.
-Open Access publishing makes materials available to readers for free and often have less restrictive author copyright and licensing terms than traditional publishers, giving you more options for your work.
+Open Access publishing makes materials available to readers for free and often have less restrictive author copyright and licensing terms than traditional publishers.

 Open Access journals may charge publication fees.
 UNE Library Services does not provide funding to cover these fees.
 Publication fees can be included in grant applications, or some publishers may provide waivers or discounts.